AiurTech/virgo-spark-cluster/README.md

   * The docker images are just over 1 GB vs 21 GB for HDP.
 They reuse base images extensively.
   * Simple to use docker images.
 No special docker privileges required
   * Focus on ease of use versus a large set of components
-  * It offers 10 components in independent images, which makes debugging easier.
+  * Full micro-services stack: It offers 10 components in independent images, which makes debugging easier.
   * Requires a minimum of 2GB of RAM to run all containers.
 This is significantly less than the 10 GB required by HDP.
   * "Fast" startup time, it can boot up fully in under 2 minutes, which is several times faster than full distros.
   * Completely based on Spark, not on Hadoop
+  * Aims to support Kubernetes deployment soon.

 Disadvantages:
   * It aims to provide a realistic cluster setup for development phase, not to substitute a full production cluster distribution.